input-output-hk/peras-design/site/reports/tech-report-2.md

 For a fully synced nodes, the impact of Peras on network traffic is modest:

-* For votes, assuming $U ~ 100$, a committee size of 2000 SPOs, a single vote size of 700 bytes, means we will be adding an average of 14kB/s to the expected traffic to each node,
+* For votes, assuming $U \approx 100$, a committee size of 2000 SPOs, a single vote size of 700 bytes, means we will be adding an average of 14 kB/s to the expected traffic to each node,
-* For certificates, assuming an average of 50kB size (half way between Mithril and ALBA sizes) means an negligible increase of 0.5kB/s on average.
+* For certificates, assuming an average of 50 kB size (half way between Mithril and ALBA sizes) means an negligible increase of 0.5 kB/s on average.
 Note that a node will download either votes or certificate for a given round, but never both so these numbers are not cumulative.

 A non fully synced nodes will have to catch-up with the _tip_ of the chain and therefore download all relevant blocks _and_ certificates.
-At 50% load (current [monthly load](https://cexplorer.io/usage) is 34% as of this writing), the chain produces a 45kB block every 20s on average.
-Here are back-of-the-napkin estimates of the amount of data a node would have to download (and store) for synchronising, depending on how long it's been offline:
+At 50% load (current [monthly load](https://cexplorer.io/usage) is 34% as of this writing), the chain produces a 45 kB block every 20 s on average.
+Here are back-of-the-napkin estimates of the amount of data a node would have to download (and store) for synchronizing, depending on how long it has been offline:

 | Time offline | Blocks (GB) | Certificates (GB) |
 |--------------|-------------|-------------------|